 First-year overview

-In most countries, we were able to beat the goal of less than $50 a day.
+In many countries, we could beat the goal of less than $50 a day.
 We blew it out of the water during our first year.
 Of course, we were in super inexpensive countries that the first year, but it was a great start for us.

 Latin America

-We spent two years and four months backpacking Central and South America.
-We primarily stayed in Airbnb and utilized public transportation.
-Airbnbs gave us the ability to cook most of our meals using local ingredients.
+We spent two years and four months backpacking across Central and South America, primarily staying in Airbnb and using public transportation.
+Staying in Airbnbs allowed us to cook most of our meals with local ingredients.

-We may not have spent an exorbitant amount of money, but we did thoroughly love our travel.
-We took a cruise in Galapagos, hiked to Machu Pichu the more adventurous way, spent a month in the sacred valley, hiked the W trek to Torres del Paine, explored deep into the Amazon jungle, went scuba diving in Coiba with sharks, and so much more.
+While we didn’t spend excessively, we thoroughly enjoyed our travels.
+Our adventures included a cruise in the Galapagos, hiking to Machu Picchu via an adventurous route, spending a month in the sacred valley, hiking the W trek to Torres del Paine, exploring deep into the Amazon jungle, scuba diving in Coiba with sharks, and much more.

 Antarctica

-Yes, I just had to see Antarctica too.
-I opted for a 22-day expedition that explored the Falklands and South Georgia on our way down.
-I’ve never seen anything as amazing in my life.
-For me an expedition rather than a cruise was important.
-I wanted to set foot in Antarctica and walk among the penguins.
+I just had to see Antarctica too and opted for a 22-day expedition that explored the Falklands and South Georgia on the way to Antarctica.
+Never have I witnessed something as amazing in my life.
+Opting for an expedition over a cruise was crucial for me; I wanted to actually set foot in Antarctica and walk among the penguins.

 One of the best parts of travel is the people we meet, like David, an Arctic explorer who once drifted away on sea ice.